onc-healthit/lantern-back-end/README.md

 4. From the main page create a Dashboard, adding visualizations for the metrics you would like to explore.

 # Testing

+## Using Make

+A makefile has been added to make testing easier.
+It includes the following commands:

+* `make test`: runs the go unit tests
+* `make test_int`: runs the go integration tests and unit tests
+* `make test_e2e`: runs docker-compose specifically for the e2e test and then runs the e2e test.

 ## Running All Unit Tests

 To run all tests in a project run: